fishinwind/workshop/rst/Classes/class-14.rst

 Goals
 =====

- #.
-LOGIN TO THE CLUSTER: you will need access to amc-tesla to do your
+ #. **LOGIN TO THE CLUSTER**
-    homework.
+    You will need access to amc-tesla to do your homework.
 Confirm you can get on before leaving class.

  #.
-Learn workflow for analyzing ChIP-seq data
+Learn the workflow for analyzing ChIP-seq data

 .. _coverage-workflow: